manateeit/rools/memory-bank/progress.md

   - Orders routes for creating and managing orders
   - Trades route for listing executed trades
   - Strategy route for executing trading strategies with different algorithms
+- API routes for backtesting have been implemented:
+  - Run backtest route for executing backtests with different strategies
+  - List backtests route for retrieving backtest history with filtering and sorting
+  - Get/delete backtest route for managing individual backtests
-- Next steps will focus on implementing the backtesting API routes, authentication integration, and deployment configuration
+- Next steps will focus on authentication integration and deployment configuration